 What Comes After Babies Start Walking?

 By the age of 24 months, most toddlers can walk without support, walk up and down the stairs with support, climb over furniture, and run.
 Once your toddler is three years old, their walking skills are well developed.
-A three-year-old can run, walk up the stairs with one foot per step, and can climb and hold railings or climbing bars (3).
+A three-year-old can run, walk up the stairs with one foot per step, and can climb and hold railings or climb bars (3).

 Learning to walk is one of the major achievements for both the parents and the baby.
 As the baby’s mobility increases, so does their ability to explore and learn new things.
 Some babies may learn to walk early, while others may take time.
 A delay in attaining developmental milestones does not always indicate a problem.
 Speak to a pediatrician if you have any concerns regarding your child’s development.